APT's Statement of Diversity, Equity, and Inclusion

-Keeping APT’s mission at the forefront, it is clear three areas require our immediate attention;
+With a commitment to cultivating organizational change and promoting ways to address DE&I at all levels of APT, while keeping APT's mission at the forefront, it is clear three areas requie our immediate attention;

 - Membership: How do we address diversity, equity, and inclusion at the membership level?